Neutrino-nucleus interactions and the determination of oscillation parameters: Comparison between electron- and neutrino-nucleus scattering

-The analysis of electron scattering data has clearly exposed the limitations of the independent particle picture, providing the conceptual framework of the nuclear shell model.
-Accurate measurements of the coincidence $(e,e^\prime p)$ cross section have unambiguously demonstrated that, while the spectroscopic lines corresponding to knock out of nucleons occupying the shell model states are clearly visible in the missing energy spectra, the associated spectroscopic factors are considerably lower than expected, regardless of the nuclear mass number.
-This is a clear manifestation of the importance of dynamical nucleon-nucleon (NN) correlations leading to the excitation of nucleon pairs to continuum states of energy much larger than the Fermi energy, thus depleting the states within the Fermi sea.
-A comparison between the results of theoretical calculations and data offers overwhelming evidence that, in order to achieve a realistic descriptions of nuclear interactions, correlation effects need to be included \cite{RMP_old}.
+Accurate measurements of the coincidence $(e,e^\prime p)$ cross section in the region of low to moderate missing energy and missing momentum have unambiguously demonstrated that, while the spectroscopic lines corresponding to knock out of nucleons occupying the shell model orbits are clearly visible in the missing energy spectra, the associated spectroscopic factors\textemdash yielding the normalization of the single-nucleon states\textemdash are considerably less than unity, regardless of the nuclear mass number $A$ (for a recent overview of $(e,e^\prime p)$ data, see Ref.~\cite{Benhar:NPN}).
+Complementary data collected at large missing energy and missing momentum strongly suggest that this feature is a manifestation of dynamical nucleon-nucleon (NN) correlations, leading to the excitation of nucleon pairs to continuum states and to a corresponding depletion of the bound states belonging to the Fermi sea.
+This interpretation, strongly supported by the results of the pioneering $^3{\rm He}(e,e^\prime p)$ experiment described in Ref.~\cite{Marchand}, has been recently confirmed by measurements carried out at Jefferson Lab \cite{daniela,Rohe2006152} using a carbon target.

 Advanced nuclear models, developed using the formalism of many-body theory, provide an overall satisfactory description of the observed cross sections over a broad kinematical range.
-In particular, in the region in which QE scattering dominates the data is generally reproduced with an accuracy of few percent \cite{Benhar05} (for a recent review of electron-nucleus scattering in the QE sector see also \textcite{Benhar:2006wy}).
+In particular, in the region in which QE scattering dominates the data is generally reproduced with an accuracy of few percent \cite{Benhar05,Ankowski2013} (for a recent review of electron-nucleus scattering in the QE sector see also Ref. \cite{Benhar:2006wy}).

-Nuclear Many-Body Theory (NMBT) is based on the tenet that nucleons can be treated as point like non relativistic particles, the dynamics of which are described by the hamiltonian \beq H = \sum_{i=1}^{A} \frac{{\bf p}_i^2}{2m} + \sum_{j>i=1}^{A} v_{ij} + \sum_{k>j>i=1}^A V_{ijk} \ . \eeq In the above equation, ${\bf p}_i$ is the momentum of the $i$-th nucleon, while the potentials $v_{ij}$ and $V_{ijk}$ describe two- and three-nucleon interactions, respectively.
+Nuclear Many-Body Theory (NMBT) is based on the tenet that nucleons can be treated as point like non relativistic particles, the dynamics of which are described by the Hamiltonian \beq H = \sum_{i=1}^{A} \frac{{\bf p}_i^2}{2m} + \sum_{j>i=1}^{A} v_{ij} + \sum_{k>j>i=1}^A V_{ijk} \ . \eeq In the above equation, ${\bf p}_i$ is the momentum of the $i$-th nucleon, while the potentials $v_{ij}$ and $V_{ijk}$ describe two- and three-nucleon interactions, respectively.